Pathology for clinicians and medical students

 - Lymph nodes (or other lymphoid aggregates) with a suspicion of lymphoma, where samples are generally put in a special solution for flow cytometry.

-- Products of conception with a need to take samples for genetic testing.
+- Products of conception in cases where there is a need to take samples for genetic testing.

 Orientation of skin excisions should generally be marked when there is a substantial likelihood of needing to excise further in a location where it is inconvenient to perform re-excision in all directions indiscriminately.
-On the other hand, skin lesions with a mild to moderate suspicion of cancer (such as dark skin focalities in general) can usually be excised unoriented with a relatively small margin, allowing for an extended excision in case the initial pathology shows a malignancy.
+On the other hand, skin lesions with a low to intermediate suspicion of cancer (such as dark skin focalities in general) can usually be excised unoriented with a close margin, allowing for a later extended excision in case the initial pathology shows a malignancy.
 Orientation can be made with one or two (one short and one long) sutures, designated lateral, medial etc, or o’clock positions.
 The direction of the margin marked by any suture should not be ambiguous (like on the border between two of them).